Grant Process FAQ

 What should we expect to happen at the site visit?

-This is the time for your organization to shine and for you to be able to tell your story, your vision, and your dream in person.
+This is the time for your organization to shine and for you to be able to tell your story, your vision, and your project in person.
 You will have the opportunity to explain what the application cannot always convey: the passion, the difference this grant would make, and the impact on the organization and the community.
 You should plan to have the following people attend the site visit: your board chair, your treasurer or someone who can answer financial questions, and perhaps one or two key employees or other members of your team.

 How many people will participate in the site visit?